Communicating Scientific Research 2022

-Communicating Scientific Research is an intensive two weeks course taught by internationally leading experts, offered by the Simula School of Research and Innovation (SSRI).
-The course is mainly open for PhD students at Simula.
-However, we have a total of 25 available openings for the course.
+Communicating Scientific Research is an intensive two weeks in-person course taught by internationally leading experts, offered by Simula Academy.
+The course is mainly open for PhD candidates at Simula.
+However, we have a total of 40 available openings for the course.
 This entails that we can also accept external applicants from graduate students in science, engineering, and mathematics at Norwegian universities, so feel free to submit your application.

 The course consists of two intensive weeks of training; one during the fall and the second during the spring.
 In between these weeks, the students work on their individual projects.

 The course teaches you how to effectively communicate your research in scientific presentations, papers, posters and films.
 It will help you address a wide range of audiences, from peers to decision-makers and the general public.
 Students selected for participation must attend the two compulsory course weeks.
 In addition, there will be a preparation assignment before each course week and a small project to be conducted between the two weeks.
 The preparation assignments and the project will be worked on remotely, based on electronic communication with the instructors.
-The two-course weeks require your physical presence for all course days.
+The course require your in-person participation on all days of the course, for both weeks.

 Designed for graduate students who have begun their research, the course combines lecture, discussion, critiquing workshops, and out-of-class assignments to give the students multiple opportunities to not only speak and write about their research but also to receive feedback on those efforts.